picoCTF 'Advanced Potion Making' Write Up

 No luck!
 Let’s keep going.

-2. I used the Hex Editor in VS Code to take a deeper look at the bytes.
-I used this link to match the file with a header signature List of File Signatures.
+2. We can use the Hex Editor in VS Code to take a deeper look at the bytes.
+We can use this link to match the file with a header signature List of File Signatures.

 Hex Array of advanced-potion-making file

-I then searched for the first few bytes 89 50 to find a match.
+Searching for the first few bytes 89 50 could give us a match.

 Wikipedia File Signature Entry for PNG